phetdam/touketsu/doc/source/user_guide.rst

-   initial creation with touch. added document title and section titles. renamed file from examples.rst to user_guide.rst. statr using ~ to get shortened ref links that only use the top-level object name.
+   initial creation with touch. added document title and section titles. renamed file from examples.rst to user_guide.rst. statr using ~ to get shortened ref links that only use the top-level object name. added more examples, starting with simple mixin use of NDClass and FrozenClass (in progress).

 User Guide
 ==========